J6ey/Matrix-Mult-Algorithms/README.md

-This program compare the matrix multiplication runtime of these algorithms:
+This program compares the matrix multiplication run-time of these algorithms:

 - Classical matrix multiplication
 - Strassen's matrix multiplication